pupil-labs/realtime-python-api/docs/index.rst

 To get started see our code examples :ref:`code_examples`.

-We also provide guides as part of the Pupil Invsible and Pupil Cloud documentation:  <https://docs.pupil-labs.com/invisible/tutorials/real-time-api/>`_
+We also provide guides as part of the Pupil Invsible and Pupil Cloud documentation: <https://docs.pupil-labs.com/invisible/tutorials/real-time-api/>

+## Bugs reports and Contributing

+Help us make great tool!
+Bugs Reports, Suggestions, and Fixes are always welcome.

 The source code and issue tracker are both hosted on `GitHub`_.